 A good, reliable hospital is usually well-equipped to provide patients with anything they need throughout an extended stay.
 Still, it’s best to be prepared by packing items that provide comfort, maintain well-being, give nourishment, and deliver entertainment.
 Aside from the items in this list, you may want to bring important health documents as well as small decorative plants or flowers (subject to the hospital’s guidelines) and pictures of family and friends to brighten up the atmosphere.

-No matter what your medical need may be, a hospital stay doesn’t have to be dreary.
+No matter what your medical needs may be, a hospital stay doesn’t have to be dreary.
 In the end, the most important thing is to bring the essentials for ensuring function, replenishment, and dignity throughout a prolonged hospital stay.